Bhanupli–Leh line

 The Bhanupli–Leh line, including 63.1 km long Bhanupli-Barmana (Bilaspur) link and the 489 km long Bilaspur-Manali-Leh link, is an under-construction 552.1 km long wide broad-gauge all-weather electrified railway track connecting Bhanupli in Punjab, to Leh in Ladakh.
 Passing through seismic zone IV and V at an elevation of 600 m to 5,360 m above sea level, this geostrategically important track will reduce travel time from New Delhi to Leh to 10 hours, which takes 25–40 hours by road.

 Significance

+The Bhanupali–Leh line (also referred to as the Bilaspur–Manali–Leh line) is a high-altitude, strategic railway project currently under construction in India.
+Upon completion, it will connect the plains of Punjab and Himachal Pradesh to the union territory of Ladakh.
+The line is widely regarded as one of the most challenging engineering feats in the history of global rail transport due to its extreme topography and high-altitude logistics.
 After the Jammu–Baramulla line, the Bhanupli–Leh line will be the most challenging railway project in Indian Railways due to high mountains, a large number of tunnels, high bridges, and severe cold weather.

-To cater to military logistics needs, the loop line will be constructed at five stations for the exclusive use of military loading and unloading at Sissu, Karu, Debring, Leh, and Sesharthang.
+Geostrategic

+Indian Howitzer K9 self-propelled artillery at Ladakh during 2020–2021 China–India skirmishes.